- Cancer Information

 - started taking any new medicines or using complementary or alternative treatments.

-You can also talk to your health care team about other issues.
-For example, you may want to discuss changes to your sex life, how cancer has affected your relationships, or practical issues such as returning to work or financial difficulties.
+You may want to talk to your health care team about other issues, such as changes to your sex life, how cancer has affected your relationships, returning to work or financial difficulties.

 Give each health professional you see a copy of your survivorship care plan or treatment summary.
-If you don’t have one of these, tell them about your cancer diagnosis and treatment, as this may affect the treatment they give you.
+If you don’t have one of these, tell them about your cancer diagnosis, treatment and any ongoing side effects, as this may affect the treatment they give you.

 View the Cancer Council NSW editorial policy.